QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 	c.
 The configuration file “measurementConfig.csv” in the main folder
  	d.
 The python Thorlabs library name “TLPMX.py” (only for Thorlab power meters)
  	e.
 The Thorlabs dll named “TLPMX_64.dll” or “TLPMX_32.dll” (only for Thorlab power meters)
-  	f. "pywin32" package for python (miniconda, only for Ophir power meters)
+  	f. "pywin32" package for python (python interpreter, only for Ophir power meters)

 The files d, e and f are not part of the Macro download.
 The Thorlabs python library (d) can be found under: